 - Weekly Pro Planner from Legend Planner: This planner was built for increasing productivity by helping you prioritize and use your time in the most effective ways.
 Some features of this planner include space for personal and work to-do lists, goal tracking for the year/month/week, weekly planning, weekly reflections, dedicated goal pages, monthly reviews, and much more.

 Best Planner for Writers

-Design aside, the simple pages make it one of the best planners for writers because it’s easy to track your writing goals and set a writing focus for the week.
+The tailored pages and features make this one of the best planners for writers because it’s easy to track your writing goals and set a writing focus.